 Steve Dabbs & Cecilia Dabbs

 Steve Dabbs is a Certified Medicaid Planner, Certified Long Term Care Insurance Specialist, Registered Financial Consultant, Certified Estate Planner and Investment Advisor Representative.
+Steve Dabbs can help you to qualify for ALTCS through his Valuable Consultation.
 With over 35 years’ experience, He is providing Medicaid Planning Services in Arizona.

 In November 2018, Steve Dabbs became an Accredited Investment Fiduciary (AIF).
 This puts him above the pact as a Fiduciary Dabbs must put the best interest of the client first.
 He is also a national mentor, trainer and consultant in VA benefits and Medicaid planning, actively advising financial planners and attorneys throughout the United States.

 Steve Dabbs, founded Care Funding Solutions to bring all the various Care Funding Solutions under one roof.
 Address the need for a go to source for Long Term Care Financial Planning.
-A. Cecilia Dabbs, CMP, LDP is a Certified Medicaid Planner and a Legal Document Preparer.
+A. Cecilia Dabbs, CMP, LDP is a Certified Medicaid Planner and a Legal Document Preparer Phoenix az.